Idaho Take-Home Pay Calculator

 When did Idaho switch to a flat income tax rate?

-Idaho enacted a flat 5.8% income tax rate starting January 1, 2023, as part of a broad tax reform package.
-Before 2023, Idaho used a graduated system with rates ranging from 1% to 6%.
-The reform simplified the tax structure and reduced the top rate slightly for higher earners.
+Idaho enacted a flat 5.8% income tax rate starting January 1, 2023, as part of a broad tax reform package (H0436).
+Before 2023, Idaho used a graduated system with rates ranging from 1.125% to 6.5% across multiple brackets.
+The reform simplified withholding, slightly reduced the top rate, and eliminated the bracket structure that caused marginal rate jumps.
+Idaho's taxable income conforms to federal AGI with Idaho-specific adjustments, and the state conforms to the federal standard deduction.

 How does Idaho's 5.8% flat rate compare to neighboring states?